-Part of Islamic Cairo, almost 1100 years old.
-It was built first for selling dry food and the traders used to travel from all over Egypt to Cairo to sell their goods in the market.
-Later was switched into a tourist bazaar.
-The main building consists of 5 stories, the ground floor was divided into shops, the first floor was for storing goods, the third, the fourth, and the most upper floor were to accommodate the traders came from all over the country.
+Nearly 1100 years old, this is a part of Islamic Cairo.
+It was originally designed to sell dry products, and traders would travel from all across Egypt to sell their wares in the market.
+It was then converted into a tourist mart.
+The main structure has five stories; the ground floor was divided into shops, the first floor was used to store products, the third, fourth, and fifth floors were used to house traders from all over the country.

-the main square of the bazaar is Al-Hussein mosque Square while Al-Azhar mosque, Muhammad Al-Fatih mosque, Wekalet Al-Ghori, & Al Ghori complex are across the street.
+Another important route that is part of the bazaar is Moski street, which is named after the Fatimid-era Ezzel-Din mosque.
+Al-Hussein mosque Plaza is the bazaar’s main square, while Al-Azhar mosque, Muhammad Al-Fatih mosque, Wekalet Al-Ghori, and Al Ghori complex are across the street.